f5devcentral/f5-velos-training/docs/velos_software_upgrades.rst

   :align: center
   :scale: 70%

-A warning will be displayed after uoi hit Save asking you to confirm.
+A warning will be displayed asking you to confirm after you hit Save.

 .. image:: images/velos_software_upgrades/image8b.png
   :align: center